Introduction #

 Conclusion #

 A Brain MRI is one of the safest and most detailed imaging tests available for examining the brain and surrounding structures.
-It’s painless, free from radiation, and provides doctors with vital insights to guide diagnosis and treatment.
+It’s painless, free from radiation, and provides your referring physician with vital insights to guide diagnosis and treatment.